 To enhance the cultural life of the community by developing an appreciation and knowledge of dance through quality dance education and excellent performances.

-Ballet Pensacola was founded in 1978 as Kaleidoscope Dance Theatre by Italian-trained dancer and teacher Gioia Michelotti.
-During its first season, Kaleidoscope attained 501(c)3 status and offered a number of performance opportunities for young dancers from across the community.
-Michelotti’s passion for integrated dance education and performance attracted young dancers and remained the guiding philosophy of the organization after she retired.
+In 1978, Italian trained dancer and teacher, Gioia Michelotti, founded Kaleidoscope Dance Theatre to offer performance opportunities to young dancers and to promote the art of dance.
+During it’s first season, Kaleidoscope attained its 501(c)3 non-profit status and offered a number of performances to the public.
+Michelotti’s passion for integrated dance education and performance attracted young dancers from throughout the community and remained the guiding philosophy of the organization after she retired.

 In 1980, Kaleidoscope’s Board of Directors established an academy for the training of young dancers.
 Judy Gomez and Debbie Parrish shared the artistic and educational leadership until 1988, when they were joined by Nannette Grimm and Patsy Hill.
 In 1989, Kaleidoscope presented, for the first time, Pensacola’s Nutcracker.
 Soon after, Kaleidoscope developed a partnership with the Escambia and Santa Rose County School Districts to bring dance to elementary schools.
 Three years later, Kaleidoscope was asked to be the resident dance company and school as one of the anchor tenants in the Pensacola Cultural Center.
 To coincide with its new home, the senior performing company was named “Ballet Pensacola” to recognize it as Pensacola’s dance company and its many contributions to the community.
 The Kaleidoscope name remained as the moniker for the ballet school until 2005, when the entire organization was renamed Ballet Pensacola.